pyladiesams/flask-okt2019/README.md

-# An introduction in Flask with Python Anywhere
+# An introduction to Flask with Python Anywhere
 ### Level: Beginner
-### Presentation: workshop folder
+### Presentation: Workshop folder

 ## Project description
 During this workshop you will learn how to build a web app with Flask and host it in the cloud with pythonanywhere in just one hour!
 We will build an web app that allows you to keep a to-do list.
 It has the following main features:
-•	Create an item in the todo list
+• Add items to your to-do list
-•	Read the complete todo list
+•	Read the complete to-do list
-•	Delete the items from the list
+•	Delete items from your to-do list

 Let's get started!